-Design is a lived experience.
+Design is about lived experience.
 It means different things to different people and it affects people in different ways.

 This site is not about the beautiful, the glossy, the glitzy, the new and the perfect.
 These are real homes.
 Each story highlights how people create, interact with, and experience ‘home’ in all its many shapes and forms.

-As an open resource, this site is for anyone who has an interest in how people live.
-It highlights issues associated with ageing, health, lifestyle choices, location and changes in personal circumstances.
+As an open resource, this site is for anyone who has an interest in how other people live.
+It highlights issues associated with ageing, health, lifestyle, location and changes in personal circumstances.
 It shows the wider context of design: where and why it is important – or not.

-All the interviews and photographs are mine – unless otherwise indicated.
+All the interviews and photographs are by me – unless otherwise indicated.
 I am happy for others to use the images and text for which I hold the copyright © as long as I am credited.
 If you have any queries please contact me.